czbiohub-sf/yogo/docs/training.md

 A couple notes:

+- Model weights are initialized from random weights
 - `--lr` is the learning rate - default is 3e-4, but increasing it a little to 5e-4 seemed to do well for pre-training.
 - `--epochs` is the number of times that we train over the data.
 - `--normalize-images` is a flag to normalize images into the range `[0,1]` before being fed to YOGO.
 Good for stabilization during training, and it's a very common practice for image data.